 - Measure the success and achievements of your competitors

-- Find opportunity areas where your competitor is lagging
+- Find opportunity areas where your competitor is lagging.

 This is one of the best ways to find out customers’ problems and the company’s pain points.
-Use all the gathered competitive analysis data to device better social media strategies, so you can drive more traffic to your website.
+Use all the gathered competitive analysis data to device better social media strategies so that you can drive more traffic to your website.

 Here are some excellent online tools that help you spy on your competitors’ marketing strategies.

-- Alexa: To track and monitor your competitors’ website
+- Alexa: To track and monitor your competitors’ website.

 - BuzzSumo: To measure the social shares of your competitors’ posts.